Hardware

 At a glance:

-• VLAN segmentation lets you isolate IoT, storage and guest devices for security and speed
+• VLAN segmentation lets you isolate IoT devices, printers and storage on separate virtual subnets for security and speed.

-• 10 GbE wired links dramatically reduce bottlenecks between NAS, router and Wi‑Fi APs
+• 10 GbE wired links between NAS, router and Wi‑Fi 7 access points remove Ethernet bottlenecks that slow local traffic.

 10 GbE wired speeds